Post–civil rights era in African-American history: 1980s

 The crack cocaine epidemic had a devastating effect on Black America.
 As early as 1981, reports of crack were appearing in Los Angeles, San Diego, Miami, and Houston.
 In 1984, the distribution and use of crack exploded.
 In 1984, in some major cities such as New York, Philadelphia, Houston, Los Angeles, and Detroit, one dosage unit of crack could be obtained for as little as $2.50.

 Between 1984 and 1989, the homicide rate for black males aged 14 to 17 more than doubled, and the homicide rate for black males aged 18 to 24 increased nearly as much.
 During this period, the black community also suffered a 20%–100% increase in fetal death rates, low birth-weight babies, weapons arrests, and the number of children in foster care.

 The beginning of the crack epidemic coincided with the rise of hip hop music in the Black community in the mid-1980s, strongly influencing the evolution of hardcore hip hop and gangsta rap, as crack and hip hop became the two leading fundamentals of urban street culture.

 The Cosby Show begins as a TV series in 1984.
-Featuring an upper-middle-class family with comedian Bill Cosby as a physician and head of the family, it is regarded as one of the defining television shows of the decade.
+Featuring an upper-middle-class family with comedian Bill Cosby as a physician and head of the family.
+It was different from prior representations of Black families in television in showing an affluent Black family with relatable dynamics and dominated television ratings throughout the 1980s.

 On November 21, 1984, top youth basketballer Ben Wilson was shot and killed in Chicago.
 Wilson was regarded as the top high school player in the U.S., by scouts and coaches attending the 1984 Athletes For Better Education basketball camp.

 11 members of the Black liberation and back-to-nature group MOVE died during a standoff with police in West Philadelphia on May 13, 1985.
 John Africa, the founder of MOVE was killed, as well as five other adults and five children.
 65 homes were destroyed after a police helicopter dropped an incendiary device, causing an out of control fire in surrounding houses.